Master Digital Marketing, WordPress, SEO

 You might have understood already looking at the example, the readers might spend more time on your site reading it, hence you can get rid of the lower bounce rate too.

-There are several factors can be looked into while choosing a font.
-Few factors involve,
+Several factors can be looked into while choosing a font.
+A few factors involve,

 • Is your font readable?

-• Is your font loads faster (No one has that much time for a bad loading website at all)
+• Does your font load faster (No one has that much time for a bad-loading website at all)

 • Font size and Typefaces